apitestbase/apitestbase.github.io/_docs/en/data-driven-testing.md

 Now we have finished refactoring the test case.
 The testing logic is not changed.
 The only thing changed is that the test case is now data driven.

 ### Run the test case
 Finally, it's time to run the test case.
-Click the Run button on the test case edit view, and you'll see the result for the whole test case beside the Run button, and in the bottom pane an outline of result for all individual runs.
+Click the `Run` button on the test case edit view, and you'll see the result for the whole test case beside the Run button, and in the right pane an outline of result for all individual runs.
 Click an individual run to expand it and view the result of its step runs.

 ![Data Driven Test Case Run](../../screenshots/data-driven-testing/data-driven-test-case-run.png)